encointer/encointer-parachain/README.md

 ## Benchmark the runtimes
 In `./scripts` we have two scripts for benchmarking the runtimes.

+### Current benchmark
+The current weights have been benchmarked with the following reference hardware:

+    Core(TM) i7-10875H
+    32GB of RAM
+    NVMe SSD

 ### Running benchmark
 1. Compile the node with: `cargo build --release --features runtime-benchmarks`
 2. run: `./scripts/benchmark_launch_runtime.sh` and `./scripts/benchmark_encointer_runtime.sh`.
+3. If changed, update the reference hardware above.

 ### Adding new pallets to be benchmarked
 Every pallet with a `type WeightInfo` parameter in its config must be benchmarked.